Drones are Coming to Your Business

 The second change was the drop in the cost of drones.
 Today we have more types, sizes and styles at relatively low cost, making them available to just about anyone.
 There are multi-rotor drones which are easy to maneuver and can easily carry small cameras for short periods of time.
 There are fixed-wing drones which can travel high and far but are less maneuverable.
 There are also single-rotor helicopter drones which can take off and land in tight spaces.
 Some of these cost less than $500 and fly hundreds of feet into the air.
 Add inexpensive HD video cameras and they can serve the needs of local news stations, non-profit relief agencies or anyone else who wants to “be” somewhere that they can’t get to in person.

-While these new business ideas will provide opportunities, how big companies will use drone technology to improve or expand their existing businesses is a big question.
+While these new business ideas will provide opportunities, how will big companies use drone technology improve or expand their existing businesses?

 Major telecoms will use a connected web of drones to create temporary wireless communication networks in remote or disaster-struck areas.
 This is already being tested as a less expensive and faster way to deploy high speed internet.
 It could be a short-term or permanent solution and certainly could be an alternative where expensive traditional infrastructure isn’t practical.